How to Get Rid of Rodents

 Studies show that rats and mice consume rodent baits more readily when they are placed in bait stations.

-Most people that begin a trapping program, do not set out enough traps.
-Place traps in the area of rodent activity and signs of infestation.
-If you have mice, place the traps a couple feet apart in the area of activity.
-If you have rats, place the traps about 15-20 apart.
+Most people that begin trapping during a rodent control program, do not set out enough traps.
+Be sure to place enough traps in the area where you have noticed signs of a mouse or rat infestation.
+If you have mice, place the traps a couple of feet apart in the area of activity.
+If you have rats, place the traps about 15-20 feet apart.

 Choose the Correct Size Trap